mdppml/FREDA/README.md

       repository. *Nucleic Acids Research*, 30(1), 207–210 (2002).
       DOI: [10.1093/nar/30.1.207](https://doi.org/10.1093/nar/30.1.207)

-Tissue data used in the experiments can also be access from the following repository (https://github.com/greenelab/wenda_gpu_paper.git) under data/handl.
+Alternatively, tissue data used in the experiments can be access from the following repository (https://github.com/greenelab/wenda_gpu_paper.git) under data/handl.
 In order to run the experiments, users need to download the source and target data and their labels, as well as the phenotypes for both the source and target domain and place all the files inside the empty dna_data directory.